pabloerhard/OpenBooks/README.md

 1. **Performance**: Gin is known for its speed and efficiency, which will lead to faster response times and a more responsive user experience.

-2. **Scalability**: As OpenBooks grows, we need a backend that can handle increasing traffic and data.
-Gin's robust architecture will support our scalability needs.

 3. **Maintenance**: Golang's simplicity and strict typing provide greater code stability and ease of maintenance.

 4. **Community Support**: Gin has a strong community with active development and a rich ecosystem of plugins and middleware.